Sigma 50mm f/1.4 DG DN Art Review

 Before I had even tried the Sigma 50mm f/1.4 DG DN Art, I pre-ordered the new f/1.2 version the day it was announced.
 I did this based on my experience with the Sigma 35mm f/1.4 DG DN Art and a brief test of the 35mm f/1.2 Art version.

-I believe these f/1.2 lenses have an extra bit of magic that can set your images apart in a vast sea of photos.
-Yes, the cost is higher and in the case of the 35mm f/1.2 Art lens, it is considerably bigger and bulkier.
+I believe these f/1.2 lenses have extra magic that can set your images apart in a vast sea of photos.
+Yes, the cost is higher, and the 35mm f/1.2 Art lens is considerably bigger and bulkier.

-The new Sigma 50mm f/1.2 DG DN Art lens, however, is almost identical in size to that of the f/1.4 version and has 13 rounded aperture blades (11 on the 1.4 version), and four aspherical elements, which likely will improve the image quality.
+The new Sigma 50mm f/1.2 DG DN Art lens, however, is almost identical in size to the f/1.4 version.
+It has 13 rounded aperture blades (11 on the 1.4 version) and four aspherical elements, which will likely improve the image quality.

 As it played out, I ended up canceling my Sigma 50mm f/1.2 pre-order a few days later when I spotted a used Voigtländer Nokton 50mm f/1.2 at Camtec Photo.

-I had been looking for the Nokton 50mm for a while and at almost half the weight, considerably less bulk, and about half the cost of a new Sigma 50mm f/1.2 DG DN Art, it will be a better fit for my travel kit.
-With that said I hope I will get a chance to review the Sigma at some point.
+I had been looking for the Voigtländer Nokton 50mm for a while, and at almost half the weight, considerably less bulk, and about half the cost of a new Sigma 50mm f/1.2 DG DN Art, it will be a better fit for my travel kit.
+With that said, I hope I will get a chance to review the Sigma at some point.
 I would love to do a side-by-side test.

-Either way, you cannot go wrong with the Sigma 50mm f/1.4 DG DN Art, the new f/1.2 version, of the Voigtländer Nokton 50mm f/1.2 for that matter.
-Your priorities for size, weight, desire for overall image quality, feature set, and cost should dictate which direction to go in.
+Either way, you cannot go wrong with the Sigma 50mm f/1.4 DG DN Art, the new f/1.2 version, or the Voigtländer Nokton 50mm f/1.2.
+Your priorities for size, weight, desire for overall image quality, feature set, and cost should dictate which direction to take.

 Pros